aaronsaunders/midas/README.md

 placement of the short reads was used as a guide for the manual curation of the taxonomy.

-Details of the curations are in changelog.txt
+Details of the curations are in changelog.txt (in preparation...)

 The curated taxonomy was exported from ARB using NDS export of the MSA_id (arb "name" field) and taxonomy fields.
 The file was reformated to comply with the